xtuc/docs/your-first-agent.md

 `ba` is the name of the Byte Arena command line interface (CLI).

-Use it to generate your first agent code.
+Use it to scaffold the code for your first agent.

 ```sh
 $ ba generate nodejs